 One of the priorities of the National Plan to Reduce Violence against Women and their Children is to ensure that services meet the needs of women and children subjected to domestic and family violence.
 DV-alert builds the knowledge and capacity of community frontline workers to provide appropriate support to women and children in Australia through a range of workshops.

 Lifeline Australia is a Registered Training Organisation (RTO88036)

-Recognising, Responding to and Referring Men who use Violence
+Recognising, responding to, and referring Men who use family violence

 During the one-day workshop you will learn to:

 Understand the drivers and dynamics of men’s domestic and family violence,

 Engage appropriately with men who use family violence and